-The last few years have a huge rise in hemp-based products.
+The last few years have a surge in hemp-based products.
 And not just in clothing and food, but in skincare too.

 By now most of us know the positive benefits that come from including ingredients like vitamin C or retinol in your skincare routine - as there is plenty of scientific evidence to back up the efficacy of these actives.
 But what about hemp?
 What does it actually do?
 And are the results proven?

 Below find your guide to hemp in skincare.

 What benefits does hemp have for your skin?